 Self-Discovery

-In a self-discovery Young Adult fiction theme, the protagonist learns more about himself as he faces different issues.
-These issues force him/her to question the authority and the beliefs on which he was raised.
-The story chronicles the main character’s process of seeking the truth of an accepted reality, forcing him to become his own person and eventually inspire others to follow suit.
+In a self-discovery YA fiction theme, the protagonist learns more about himself as he faces different issues.
+He/she is forced to question the authority and the beliefs on which he was raised.
+The story chronicles the main character’s process of seeking the truth of an accepted reality.
+This then forces him to become his own person and eventually inspire others to follow suit.

 Examples: The Lion, the Witch and the Wardrobe by C.S.
 Lewis, Anna and the French Kiss Series by Stephanie Perkins